HomeSmall BusinessWhen Algorithms Attack: Small Businesses Getting Lost Online

 The Results:

-Within eight months of implementing these strategies, Lighthouse Books achieved:
+Within eight months of putting these strategies in place, Lighthouse Books achieved:

 • 287% increase in online-to-offline customer visits